microsoft/vscode-docs/release-notes/latest.md

 Keeping to our monthly release cadence, we've put together a nice selection of new features and fixes in April.
 We hope you enjoy it.

-Here is a overview of some of the updates contained in this release:
+Here is an overview of some of the updates contained in this release:

 * Double-click editor resizing
 * Debugging performance improvements and better Node.js support